About Australia’s CCS legislation framework

 It received royal assent on 21 November 2008.

-The Australian Government’s approach to providing access and property rights and regulatory oversight for CCS activities has been by way of amendments to the Commonwealth offshore petroleum legislation.
+The Australian Government’s approach to providing rights and regulatory oversight for CCS activities has been by way of greenhouse gas transport, injection and storage-related amendments to the Commonwealth offshore petroleum legislation.

 This approach was chosen because of the similarities between the petroleum and CCS industries and the need to manage the potentially complex interactions between them.

 Legislation and regulations

 Guidelines for injection and storage of greenhouse gas substances in offshore areas

 Regulatory Guiding Principles for Carbon Dioxide Capture and Geological Storage